Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Explore scenes in flyover AR/README.md

 ## About the data

-This sample uses a sample [integrated mesh layer](https://www.arcgis.com/home/item.html?id=d4fb271d1cb747e696bb80adca8487fa) provided by [Vricon](https://www.vricon.com/).
+This sample uses a sample [integrated mesh layer](https://www.arcgis.com/home/item.html?id=dbc72b3ebb024c848d89a42fe6387a1b) provided by [Vricon](https://www.vricon.com/).
 The integrated mesh layer shows an area around the US-Mexico border.

 The [world elevation service](https://elevation3d.arcgis.com/arcgis/rest/services/WorldElevation3D/Terrain3D/ImageServer) is used to show terrain while the integrated mesh layer loads.

 ## Additional information

-This sample requires a device that is compatible with ARKit 1 on iOS or ARCore 1.8 on Android.
+This sample requires a device that is compatible with ARKit 1.0 on iOS.

 **Flyover AR** is one of three main patterns for working with geographic information in augmented reality.
 See the [guide doc]() for more information.

 This sample uses the ArcGIS Runtime Toolkit.
-See [Augmented reality]() in the guide to learn about the toolkit and how to add it to your app.
+See [Display scenes in augmented reality](https://developers.arcgis.com/ios/swift/latest/guide/display-scenes-in-augmented-reality.htm) in the guide to learn about the toolkit and how to add it to your app.

 ## Tags